guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 383. Don't worry about what the world wants from you, worry about what makes you come more alive.
 Because what the world really needs is, who are full of life, people who are living life, not just passing through. ---- Unknown
 384. The trouble with having no goal is that you can spend your life running up and down the field and never score. ---- Unknown
 388. Your work is to discover your work and then, with all your heart, to give yourself to it. ---- Unknown
+389. Train your mind to be stronger than your feelings. ---- Unknown
+390. We must be willing to let go of the life we planned so as to have the life that is waiting for us. ---- Joseph Campbell

 ## <span id="Attitude">Attitude & Life & Happiness</span>
 46. A life spent making mistakes is more honorable than a life spent doing nothing. ---- George Bernard Shaw